Search

 First of all, we have to spend some more words on the computation of the probability distribution (line 3).
 Suppose to start with model_A, in line (3) we have the initialization of s(lA).
 What does it mean?

-The idea behind this step is to associate to each document of lA (and after of lB) a probability.
+The idea behind this step is to associate each document of lA (and after, lB) with a probability.
 This probability is computed using a softmax function on the rank of each document.
-This allows us to obtain a higher probability for documents with higher ranks and lower probability for documents with a lower rank.
-In this way, documents at the top of the list will have a higher probability to be chosen as we expected, since we ideally would like to maintain the relative rank as much as possible.
-Moreover, all the documents of lA have a non-zero-probability to be chosen for lI, increasing the fairness of the algorithm.
+This allows us to obtain a higher probability for documents with higher ranks and a lower probability for documents with a lower rank.
+In this way, documents at the top of the list will have a higher probability of being chosen as we expected, since we ideally would like to maintain the relative rank as much as possible.
+Moreover, all the documents of lA have a non-zero probability to be chosen for lI, increasing the fairness of the algorithm.

-Once obtained the distribution for both the models (model_A and model_B), we start to create the interleaved list lI .
+Once we have the distribution for both the models (model_A and model_B), we start to create the interleaved list lI.

 At every loop:

 2. The not_assignment variable is upgraded with the opposite value of the assignment variable.
-This variable is needed by the remove_and_renormalize() method in order to upgrade the probability distribution after the documents selection.
+This variable is needed by the remove_and_renormalize() method to upgrade the probability distribution after the document selection.

 3. A document is selected by the s(lassignment) model distribution.
-The way in which the choice happen is through a sample without replacement from the probability distribution of the chosen model.
-This document is then added to lI .
+How the choice happens is through a sample without replacement from the probability distribution of the chosen model.
+This document is then added to lI.

-This implementation, as said in [1], ensure no bias.
-First because, in expectation, each ranker contributes the same number of documents to lI .
+This implementation, as said in [1], ensures no bias.
+First because, in expectation, each ranker contributes the same number of documents to lI.

 Second, because the softmax function, constructed for each ranker, has the same shape and thus, the probability allocated to each document, depends only on its rank.